-Evaluation and Modification: The Town will continue to implement its NMP for the Vinton War Memorial.
+Evaluation and Modification: The Town finds this BMP to be effective and will continue to implement its NMP for the Vinton War Memorial.

 BMP 6-6.
 Pesticide Applicator Certification

 Goal: The goal of this BMP is to ensure that all employees and contractors hired by the Town who apply pesticides and herbicides are trained or certified in accordance with the Virginia Pesticide Control Act (§ 3.2-3900 et seq. of the Code of Virginia).
 Certification by the Virginia Department of Agriculture and Consumer Services (VCACS) Pesticide and Herbicide Applicator program shall constitute compliance with this requirement.